Masmiseim36/nxpSDK/middleware/openh264/README.md

 Building the Library
 --------------------
-NASM needed to be installed for assembly code: workable version 2.10.06 or above, NASM can downloaded from http://www.nasm.us/.
+NASM needed to be installed for assembly code: workable version 2.10.06 or above, NASM can be downloaded from http://www.nasm.us/.
 For Mac OSX 64-bit NASM needed to be below version 2.11.08 as NASM 2.11.08 will introduce error when using RIP-relative addresses in Mac OSX 64-bit

 To build the arm assembly for Windows Phone, gas-preprocessor is required.
 It can be downloaded from git://git.libav.org/gas-preprocessor.git